jackc/pgx/README.md

 The toolkit component is a related set of packages that implement PostgreSQL functionality such as parsing the wire protocol and type mapping between PostgreSQL and Go.
 These underlying packages can be used to implement alternative drivers, proxies, load balancers, logical replication clients, etc.

-The current release of `pgx v4` requires Go modules.
-To use the previous version, checkout and vendor the `v3` branch.

 ## Example Usage